We don't just talk cars ... we teach how to buy them.

 More bad news for Saab, this was then followed by the financial crisis and General Motors' bankruptcy, which led to the sale of Saab to Dutch automaker Spyker Cars.
 Having its own financial difficulties during rough financial times, Spyker arranged a sale to a Chinese automaker.
 But GM nixed the sale because it didn't want its designs going to China as part of the deal.
 It was worried about copyright protection in China and feared its engineering would be stolen.
 And without GM's designs, the Chinese would have to redesign all models, something that didn't make financial sense to them.
 So, the deal fell through and Saab ended.

-On the other hand, this has actually opened up some opportunities for used Saab enthusiasts here in the States.
+On the other hand, although getting older, this actually opened up some opportunities for used Saab enthusiasts here in the States.

-While many prospective buyers were initially frightened off because of uncertainties regarding ongoing service issues, the fact is that with so many Saabs still on the road it was still worthwhile for independent suppliers to make and sell parts and for independent garages to do the servicing.
-So this hasn't been an issue.
+While many prospective buyers were initially frightened off because of uncertainties regarding ongoing service issues, the fact is that there are still enough Saabs on the road to merit independent suppliers to make and sell parts and for independent garages to do the servicing.

 Here's some information on a few of our favorites, followed by shopping pointers on how to get the best price.